pyriodic package#

 • peak_finder (callable, optional) – Optional custom function of the form func(ts, **kwargs) -> np.ndarray returning peak indices.

-• distance (int) – Minimum distance between peaks, passed to the peak detection algorithm.
+• distance (int) – Minimum distance between peaks, passed to the peak detection algorithm in seconds.

 • prominence (float) – Prominence threshold for peak detection.